Roland G. Riopelle

 Mr. Riopelle’s practice is primarily focused on criminal defense in both federal and state courts, regulatory defense matters, and a broad spectrum of civil litigation.
 He has tried to verdict a wide variety of cases, ranging from criminal securities fraud and public corruption cases, to civil claims involving medical malpractice and securities arbitration.

 In addition to his caseload, Mr. Riopelle is active in a variety of professional organizations, including the Association of the Bar of the City of New York, where he has chaired the Criminal Advocacy Committee and served on the Criminal Courts and Judiciary Committees.
-Mr. Riopelle is also an active member of the New York Council of Defense Lawyers, where he serves as the Secretary and Treasurer, and the Federal Bar Council.
+Mr. Riopelle is also an active member of the New York Council of Defense Lawyers, where he has servee as the Secretary and Treasurer, Vice President and President, and the Federal Bar Council.
 He has appeared as a lecturer on Continuing Legal Education topics for other attorneys, particularly in connection with developments in the criminal law, and is often consulted and quoted by journalists in connection with significant criminal cases.
 Mr. Riopelle has been elected a fellow of the American College of Trial Lawyers (an honor limited to only 1% of the attorneys in America), and was selected by his peers to be included in every Edition of Best Lawyers in America since 2009.

 Mr. Riopelle was born in California in 1959.
 He is a summa cum laude graduate of the University of California at Berkeley, and he is a member of the Phi Beta Kappa society.
 After completing his undergraduate studies, Mr. Riopelle obtained a Master’s Degree in English Literature from Columbia University, before returning to U.C.
 Berkeley at the Boalt Hall School of Law, where he obtained his Juris Doctor degree in 1985.
 While attending Boalt Hall, Mr. Riopelle was the Articles Editor of the Industrial Relations Law Journal.